wp-plugins/fb-comments-importer/readme.txt

 2. FB Comments Importer PRO

 == Changelog ==

+= 1.9 2015-07-10 =

+* NEW FEATURE: unlimited post fetcher, now you can fetch unlimited number of posts from facebook very quickly.
+For now this is experimental feature.
+* Code cleanup
+* few small bugs fixed

 = 1.8.1 2015-06-22 =
 * Fixed bug related with checking number of comments on button click.